Lemon Lavender Shortbread Cookies

 - Roll out the dough to about ¼ to ⅓ inch, and cut it into rounds or other shapes.

-- Place the cookies on a cookie sheet lined with parchment paper or a silicone mat.
+- Place the lemon lavender cookies on a cookie sheet lined with parchment paper or a silicone mat.
 They do not need much spacing, but do not crowd them.
 Place the cookie sheet in the freezer for about 10 to 15 minutes before baking.

 - Store in an air-tight container at room temperature.